-All cash and highly liquid financial instruments with original maturities of three months or less, which are neither held for, nor restricted by, donors for long-term purposes, are considered to be cash and cash equivalents.
+All cash and highly liquid financial instruments with original maturities of three months or less, and which are neither held for, nor restricted by, donors for long-term purposes are cash and cash equivalents.
+At times, deposits may be in excess of the Federal Deposit Insurance Corporation insurance limits.
+The Organization has not experienced any loss in such accounts and believes that they are not exposed to any significant credit risk on cash and cash equivalents.